EternityForest/awesome-standards/README.md

 ## Misc

+### Clothespins

+These are not completely standardized in terms of size, but the majority seem to be roughly the same, enough that one could design things incorporating them without much trouble.

+They are usually 3/8 to 1/2 inch, or 10mm to 13mm, and anywhere between just under 3 inches up to 3.5 inches.

+If one ever comes apart, and you want to put it back together, the two metal prongs go in the grooves on the opposite side, if you put them in the grooves on the same side, the pin will be very loose, and most people will probably take a while to figure out why.

 ### Standard and Olympic weight plates

 These plates are used for weightlifting, or anything else that must be weighed down.
 Standard is approximately 1 inch hole size,and Olympic is 2 inches, with the real size varying, I have heard 52mm hole size quoted for Olympic.